Scorch-Studios/.github/README.md

 # 🔥 Scorch Studio 🔥
 Forging the future, burning the limits.

 Scorch Studio is a dedicated team focused on developing advanced plugins and custom setups for Minecraft servers.
-We prioritize innovation, performance, and customization, pushing every project to the next level
+We prioritize innovation, performance, and customization, pushing every project to the next level.

 ## 🚀 In Development
 🔥 WildCore (Survival Core) – A highly configurable survival core with advanced tools.